+ Why should we choose to go out with this company?

 + What is the difference between the boats?

 The main difference between our vessels is that BC Nova, BC Orca and BC Luna offers indoor and outdoor seating while BC Tika only offers outdoor seating.
 BC Luna is most recommended for families traveling with children under 2, seniors, and those with physical limitations or medical concerns because she offers the most indoor seating.
 Regardless of which boat you choose, your sightings will relatively be the same, they all have private washrooms, they all have a maximum capacity of 12 passengers, and they are all custom designed and locally built to ensure the safest and funnest experience here on the west coast in all marine weather conditions.

 + How sea sick do people get?

-Another advantage of our vessels is that our guests rarely get sea sick.
+Another advantage of our vessels is that our guests find they do not get seasick as often on our tours.
 Sea sickness is much more common on slower, lager vessels with guests sitting indoors or on the top deck of a vessel with a wide swinging motion - all features you will not find on a BC Whale Tours custom built vessel.
 However, if you are feeling nervous about sea sickness, we highly recommend that you avoid skipping meals prior to your tour and avoid high acidity foods and beverages (coffee on an empty stomach being one of the worst combinations).
 Check in with us about the sea conditions the morning or evening prior to your tour departure.
 It is up to your discretion if you feel that motion sickness medication works best for you and you must purchase the medication ahead of time as we do not provide it.
 If you start to feel queasy out on the water, utilize our outdoor seating options, focus on deep breathing and watching the horizon line.
 Always let your captain know if you are going to be sick for safety reason and so that they may help to improve the quality of your tour accordingly.